Verizon deadline looms for proposed North Huntingdon cell tower

 The planning commission last month recommended approval of the site plan.
 Kerber, who sits on the planning commission, did not vote on the issue.
 Commissioners, however, delayed taking action last month.

-Kerber, who did not attend this week's meeting, could not be reached for comment.
+Kerber, who did not attend last week's meeting, could not be reached for comment.

 Verizon attorney Joseph Perotti also did not attend the meeting and could not be reached for comment on Thursday.
 Last month, he said the Federal Communications Commission has mandated the municipality make a decision within 150 days of the Nov.
 1 hearing.
 If it did not meet the deadline, then the plans are considered approved, he said.

-The plans for a cell phone tower on that site have run into intense opposition from residents who live in the Kerber Farm Estates, which borders Kerber's property.
+The plans for a cellular tower on that site have run into intense opposition from residents who live in the Kerber Farm Estates, which borders Kerber's property.

 “We're just frustrated because we're not getting information,” said Danielle Janicki, one of the opponents of the cell tower.